 - Exercise regimens that don’t leave time for most other things you need or want to do

-While crash dieting and other strategies might give quick and encouraging results on the scale, these behaviors aren’t sustainable and typically lead to nutritional deficiencies — or worse.
+While crash dieting and other strategies might give quick, encouraging results on the scale, these behaviors aren’t sustainable and typically lead to nutritional deficiencies — or worse.
 Remember, there’s no “trick” to losing belly fat.

-You may already have heard something like “nine months on, nine months off.”
-It took nine months to gain the weight necessary to ensure your baby could thrive outside your body; give yourself at least nine months to feel like you did physically before becoming pregnant.
+You may already have heard phrases like “nine months on, nine months off.”
+It took nine months of weight gain to ensure your baby could thrive outside your body; give yourself at least nine months to feel like you did before becoming pregnant.

 You know your limits, your body and how you’re faring physically.
 If you set goals that are attainable for you, given all you know about yourself, you’re more likely to achieve greater — and healthier — weight loss over the course of your physical recovery.
 Realistic objectives prevent the unnecessary frustration of continuously coming up short.

-8. Ask for help if you need to
+10. Ask for help if you need it

-If you sense you’d be better off with the guidance or motivational support of a weight loss program, there are plenty of options.
-You have to do the work yourself, but no one has to go it alone.
+If you sense you’d be better off with the guidance or motivation of a weight loss program, there are plenty of options.
+You have to do the work yourself, but no one has to go it alone in terms of support.

 You’re signed up